 Cannabis production and testing have come a long way.
 More complete understanding of genetic, cultivation, extraction, and testing parameters have helped establish standard protocols and testing platforms.
 Innovations in the field, as well efforts of validation authorities, have played prominent roles in the evolution of production and testing standardization.

 Despite these efforts on the raw materials front, inherent chemical and physical qualities of cannabis compounds have made bioactive formulation challenging.
 Products such as infused oils, tinctures, and gummy edibles benefit from the use of hydrophobic, aliphatic, or solubilizing matrices.
-However, these can suffer similar challenges as alternative cannabis products - edibles, topicals, infused beverages - with regard to inconsistencies in stability and shelf life.
+However, these can suffer similar challenges as alternative cannabis products — such as infused beverages — with regard to inconsistencies in stability and shelf life.

 Generally speaking, the bioavailability of medicinal cannabis formulations is a challenge.
-Traditional routes of entry through inhalation and vaporization can be very effective, although questions linger regarding the state of cannabis compounds, and potential toxins, following heating and aerosolization.
-Ingestion presents questions regarding the state of compounds upon exposure to the GI tract, and effective dosages surviving and available for absorption.
+Traditional routes of entry through inhalation and vaporization can be very effective, although questions linger regarding the state of cannabis compounds — and potential toxins — following heating and aerosolization.
+Ingestion presents questions regarding the state of compounds upon exposure to the GI tract, and about effective dosages upon absorption.

 In the realm of topical absorption, skin patches have proven effective, although challenges include the rate and the duration of delivery into the body.
 Recent research has discovered the utility of nanoscale droplet technology loaded with cannabinoids.
 These “nanodepots’ support the controlled release of cannabinoids when delivered subcutaneously under the skin.
 A major advantage of the approach is long-lasting therapeutic delivery, with a much tighter grip on actual dosage and the rate of therapeutic activity.
 Another advantage is the ability to load different cannabinoids including full-spectrum preparations, for enhanced therapeutic effect.